Category "Perpetual War For a Piece Of The Action"

 War Profits Trump The Rule of Law

-December 26th, 2006 by Andy in Perpetual War For a Piece Of The Action
+December 26th, 2006 by Andy in Perpetual War For a Perpetual Piece of The Action

 Of course they do.
 That is an indespensible factor in why wars happen in the first place (at the very least speaking in the current nation-state, corporate state era).
 Wars would not be initiated by the ruling elites if they had not calculated profit from them.